CSublow/milestone-project-2/README.md

 For this test I made use of another person (User X) who is without programming knowledge and who possesses an average knowledge of how webpages work.

 The first thing this user did was go to the external link to the gov.uk website.
 After doing some reading there, they came back to the webpage, at first attempting to click the ‘back’ button on the browser.
 This did not work (the link opens in another tab).
 User X did however, after a few seconds, realise they were on another tab and come back to the webpage.
-I feel as though leaving the link opening in an external tab is the right move here, as this is the stronger convention with external links.
+I feel as though leaving the link opening in an external tab is the right decision, as this is the stronger convention with external links.

 Next, User X began manipulating the select box.
 This was however without the charts actually in view.
 It took a moment for them to scroll down the webpage and manipulate the select boxes with the charts in view.

 This led me to decide there may be a ‘screen real estate’ problem on my page.
 The introductory content perhaps takes up too much room, and there is too much margin between elements.
 To help resolve this issue, I took these steps after User X had finished testing:

-1. Reducing both the page’s main heading and subheading by .5 rem on the larger breakpoint setting
+1. Reducing both the page’s main heading and subheading by .5 rem when 1300px has been exceeded.

 2. Reducing the spacing between sections (where the grey background is visible) by 10px

 3. Reducing the margin property of the %force-center placeholder from 15px to 10px for the top and bottom margin.
-The %force-center placeholder is used throughout the app on multiple elements in order to properly structure the content.
+The %force-center placeholder is used throughout the app on multiple elements in order to structure the content.

 These 3 steps helped condense the content somewhat, although the charts will still require the user to scroll down in order to come into focus on all but the largest viewports.
 It was decided to leave this issue there, since applying further fixes would require a redesign of the app, which was an undesirable step to take when in the testing phase.

 Another issue found during User X’s testing was that the user had to ask what the ‘Reset Charts’ button does.
 I asked them to click the button, and once User X had clicked it the functionality became apparent.

 This led me to consider adding instructions, either on the button itself, or through some text close by, that explains to users what the ‘Reset Charts’ button does.
-However, I felt that with the problem of screen real estate as already mentioned would render this impractical, and would clutter up the design of the app as it stands leading to the necessity of a redesign.
+However, I felt that with the problem of screen real estate as already mentioned would render this impractical, and would clutter up the design of the app, potentially leading to the necessity of a redesign.
 Furthermore, the functionality of the button did become apparent to User X once they had clicked it, so I feel justified in leaving the Reset Charts button as part of the ‘learning curve’ of the app.

 Other insights from User X’s testing was that the hover functionality works well and is apparent to the user.
-User X also made use of both select boxes, and the fact that they were duplicates seemed apparent.
 The user commented that they enjoyed the app and thought it was informative.

 **2. Data Dashboard Enthusiast**

 This was manual testing that I conducted myself, attempting to put myself into the shoes of someone who is interested in seeing data visualisations.

 Upon loading the app I am drawn to the header which informs me as to what page I am viewing.
 Going down the page I see the source for the data is linked within the introductory text.
-Clicking this link takes me to the gov.uk website where I am able to get some background on the statistics.
+Clicking this link takes me to the gov.uk website where I am able to get some background on the data.
 The app itself remains open in my browser as the gov.uk website loads in another tab.

-Coming back to the app, I begin to manipulate the select boxes in the first section.
+Coming back to the app, I begin to manipulate the select box in the first section.
 I select both “Cars – Petrol” and “Cars – Diesel” and am able to see the charts adjust to my selection.
 The titles above the charts aid my ability to comprehend the data.

 I then out of curiosity decide to see what happens if I also select “All Vehicles” along with “Cars- Petrol” and “Cars – Diesel”.
-The select box deselects the other options and only selects “All Vehicles”, this is expected functionality.
+The select box deselects the other options and only selects “All Vehicles”, this is intended functionality.

 Scrolling down to the second section, I make a selection of all years in the 90’s decade.
 The charts adjust to fit my selection, along with the description text.
-I think the sentence reads kind of awkward.
+I think the sentence reads awkwardly.
 How the sentence is rendered is something that would be addressed in a subsequent release of the app.

 ### Browser and Responsiveness Testing
 The app was primarily developed on Google Chrome version 72.0.3626.121 on a Windows PC with a default maximised screen size of 1936px.